ksalango/Capstone-Project/README.md

 ## References
 link to references:

+## Configuration
+The project configuration settings are stored in the `/settings/capstone_wavepower.yml` file.

 ## Getting Started
 -instructions on how to get started with project will go here.

-# Weekly To Do List:
+## Weekly To-Do List

-[X] Collect Hindcast Data from three relevent grid points [ ] Format and clean Hindcast Data
+- [x] Collect Hindcast Data from three relevant grid points
+- [ ] Format and clean Hindcast Data
-[ ] Look at labeling for wave power
+- [ ] Look at labeling for wave power
-[ ] EDA of Hindcast Data
+- [ ] EDA of Hindcast Data
-[ ] baseline model, using time series analysis and linear regression for variables not time dependent.
+- [ ] Build baseline model using time series analysis and linear regression for variables not time-dependent.
 This will most likely carry into next week.